dgis/emu48android/ReadMe.txt

 The Eric's Real scripts ("real*.kml" and "real*.bmp") are embedded in this application with the kind permission of Eric Rechlin.

 TODO
+- Sometimes the "busy" annunciator gets stuck
+- On-D diagnostic does not work for 48gII/49G/49g+/50g (rom.e49 v2.15 not good or not well supported)
+- Pixel alignment (pixel squeeze?) issue
+- Add KML script loading dependencies fallback to the inner ROM (and may be KML include?)
 - Add haptic feedback when touch a button
 - Add a true fullscreen mode under the status bar and the bottom buttons
 - Improve the access to the menu